-The member countries and extractive companies that are signatories to and participants of the EITI, have a wide range of capabilities and resources.
-The capacity at the government and extractive company level to provide information differs, as well as for civil society and community partner.
-To facilitate data reporting from each group, this report takes a good, better and best approach to standards for data formats.
+The member countries and extractive companies that are signatories to and participants of the EITI, cover a wide range of capabilities and resources.
+The capacity at the government and extractive company level to provide information differs, as well for civil society and community partner.
+To facilitate data reporting from each group, this report takes a good, better and best approach to data standards.
 These are classifications developed by the research team and do not pertain to EITI compliance.

-A good level of reporting focuses on meeting the minimum level of disclosures set by each EITI Requirement; better and best approaches build further on these basic standards.
-As the EITI is an evolving process, the better and best approaches are meant to encourage participants interested in further standardization of disclosures, where increased information and data commitments are being made by the MSG.
+The approach allows three levels of recommendations to be made; the good focuses on meeting the minimum requisites set by each EITI Requirement; better and best approaches building further on the basic standards.
+As EITI is an evolving process, the better and best approaches are meant to encourage participants to standardize reporting where increased information and data commitments are being made by the multi stakeholder group.
 The three levels of recommendations should not be seen as a three tier reporting system.

-'Good' refers to reporting standards that meet the minimum data to be provided under each EITI Requirement.
-The recommendations take into consideration the differing capacity of stakeholders and include data formats that are already in common usage in different EITI Country Reports.
+'Good' refers to reporting standards that meet the minimum data output to be provided under each EITI Requirement.
+The recommendations take into consideration differing capacity for stakeholders and include data formats that are already in common usage in different EITI Country Reports.

-'Better' typically refers to reporting standards that are enhancements of data covered under the good category.
-These recommendations differ by EITI Requirement; in some cases they provide more disaggregated reporting within a data category and in others they refer to additional data categories that can be included, where deemed appropriate by the MSG.
+'Better' refers to reporting standards that are enhancements of data output covered under the good category.
+These recommendations differ by EITI Requirement; in some cases they provide standards for more disaggregated reporting within a data category and in others they refer to more details being provided for each category.
+In some cases, there may be just one standard that is considered suitable and therefore no differentiation will be made between the different levels of recommendations.

-'Best' refers to standard formats for reporting data that represent the highest international benchmarks and are considered to provide comprehensive information, beyond the minimum data requirements.
-These also include suggestions for data categories increasingly emerging in more common usage within transparency reporting.
+'Best' refers to reporting standards that represent the highest international benchmarks and standards and are considered to provide comprehensive information, beyond the minimum data requirements.
+International standards are still evolving for some data categories, and the recommendations reflect evolving trends rather than set standards.